Women's suffrage in the United Kingdom: Early suffragist societies

 In the same year that John Stuart Mill was elected (1865), the first ladies' discussion society, Kensington Society, was formed, debating whether women should be involved in public affairs.
 Although a society for suffrage was proposed, this was turned down on the grounds that it might be taken over by extremists.

 Later that year Leigh Smith Bodichon formed the first Women's Suffrage Committee and within a fortnight collected nearly 1,500 signatures in favour of female suffrage in advance to the second Reform Bill.

 The Manchester Society for Women's Suffrage was founded in February 1867.
 Its secretary, Lydia Becker, wrote letters both to Prime Minister Benjamin Disraeli and to The Spectator.
 She was also involved with the London group, and organised the collection of more signatures.
 Lydia Becker reluctantly agreed to exclude married women from the "Married Women's Property Act" reform demand.

 In June the London group split, partly a result of party allegiance, and partly the result of tactical issues.
 Conservative members wished to move slowly to avoid alarming public opinion, while Liberals generally opposed this apparent dilution of political conviction.
 As a result, Helen Taylor founded the London National Society for Women's Suffrage, which set up strong links with Manchester and Edinburgh.
 In Scotland one of the earliest societies was the Edinburgh National Society for Women's Suffrage.

 Although these early splits left the movement divided and sometimes leaderless, it allowed Lydia Becker to have a stronger influence.
 The suffragists were known as the parliamentarians.

-In Ireland, Isabella Tod, an anti-Home Rule Liberal and campaigner for girls education, established the North of Ireland Women's Suffrage Society in 1873 (from 1909, still based in Belfast, the Irish WSS) Determined lobbying by the WSS ensured the 1887 Act creating a new municipal franchise for Belfast (a city in which women predominated due to heavy employment in mills) conferred the vote on "persons" rather than men.
+In Ireland, Isabella Tod, a Scottish-born campaigner for women’s civil and political equality, established the North of Ireland Women's Suffrage Society in 1873 (from 1909, still based in Belfast, the Irish WSS).
+Determined lobbying by the WSS, and the support of local MP William Johnston, ensured the 1887 Act creating a new municipal franchise for Belfast (a city in which women predominated due to heavy employment in mills) conferred the vote on "persons" rather than men.
 This was eleven years before women elsewhere Ireland gained the vote in local government elections.

 The Dublin Women's Suffrage Association was established in 1874.
 As well as campaigning for women's suffrage, it sought to advance women's position in local government.
 In 1898, it changed its name to the Irish Women's Suffrage and Local Government Association.